A new phishing scam is making the rounds disguised as a consumer complaint notification from the FTC. If you receive it, just hit "delete."

 The email provides a link for you to supposedly click through to the FTC website and download a PDF of the complaint details.
-The link really goes to a third party website, and the file you download is actually malware that scans your computer for personal and banking information.
+Instead the link goes to a third-party website file you download is malware that scans your computer for personal and banking information.

 How to Spot a Phishing Email: